 - Your spouse purchases your interest in the property; or

-In this scenario, with both individuals on title, it is common for the proceeds to generally be split equally, with 50% of the funds to go to each party, although there are a few very important exceptions that usually relate to whether somebody contributed “separate property” funds to the house or not.
+In this scenario, with both individuals on title, it is common for the proceeds to generally be split equally, with 50% of the funds distributed to each party, although there are a few very important exceptions that usually relate to whether somebody contributed “separate property” funds to the house or not.

 For a more detailed explanation of the difference between “separate property” and “community property”, click here.